Omnidirectional shuttling to avoid valley excitations in Si/SiGe quantum wells: Generating random disorder landscapes

+In the theoretical models of shuttling used in this work, we consider basis states that label the pockets, in a moving reference frame.
+In this basis, the Hamiltonian parameters $\varepsilon_j$, $t_p^j$, and $\Delta_j$ vary in time as the system traverses a disordered landscape.
+Below, we treat these fluctuations statistically, via their spatial covariance functions.

-\textbf{ Methods}\\ \textbf{Generating random disorder landscapes.} We use the methods described in Ref.~\cite{Losert:2024p040322} to generate random spatial disorder landscapes.
-The real and imaginary parts of the valley couplings $\Delta$ are generated independently, with a spatial covariance function of
+We use the methods described in~Ref.~\cite{Losert:2024p040322} to generate random spatial disorder landscapes.
+The real and imaginary parts of the valley couplings $\Delta$ ($R$ and $I$) are generated independently for the spatial covariance function